dojo/framework/docs/en/middleware/supplemental.md

 ## Using middleware

-Middleware is primarily used by functional widgets but can also be composed within other middleware to implement more complex requirements.
-In both cases, any required middleware is passed as properties to the `create()` method, after which they are available via the `middleware` argument in the widget or middleware factory implementation function.
+Middleware is primarily used by functional widgets but can also get composed within other middleware to implement more complex requirements.
+In both cases, any required middleware gets passed as properties to the `create()` method, after which they are available via the `middleware` argument in the widget or middleware factory implementation function.

-For example, the above `myMiddleware` can be used within a widget as follows:
+For example, the above `myMiddleware` can be used within a widget:

 > src/widgets/MiddlewareConsumerWidget.tsx